w3c/WebPlatformWG/WorkMode.md

 Web Platform' formal Participation and Communication models are documented in the [Participation](//www.w3.org/2015/10/webplatform-charter.html#participation) and [Communications](//www.w3.org/2015/10/webplatform-charter.html#communication) sections of its Charter, respectively.

 Strictly speaking, only the Chairs and Editors have firm participation requirements.
-However, all WG members are strongly encouraged to participate in all of the [https://www.w3.org/WebPlatform/WG/PubStatus specifications in progress].
+However, all WG members are strongly encouraged to participate in all of the [specifications in progress](https://www.w3.org/WebPlatform/WG/PubStatus).

 A WG member may participate in various ways including: